gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 ## Let's Encrypt Integration

-Omnibus-gitlab can automatically fetch and renew certificates from Let's Encrypt for you
+Omnibus-gitlab can automatically fetch and renew certificates from Let's Encrypt for you.
+Currently only the primary GitLab domain is supported.
+Other services like pages, registry, and Mattermost will be supported in a future release.

 ### Enabling